If you open up a small indoor herbal garden, add Chamomile as the first pick. You can grow Chamomile in a pot readily with manageable space!

 Refill your container every once in a while, and switch out the water after the first week since the plant will have used up the oxygen in the water.

 When you see enough root growth, transfer the plant into your planter.

 Now that you have put your heart and soul into growing the tiny daisies, it’s time to harvest your rewards!

 If only reaping what you sow were this delicious all the time.

-All you have to do is spot the flowers that have freshly bloomed and pluck them right below their base.
+All you have to do is spot the freshly bloomed flowers and deadhead them right below their base.

-Do not pluck the rest of the stem since more flowers can still grow from them – you need to harvest the flower heads!
+Do not pluck the rest of the stem since more flowers can still grow from them as you need to harvest the flower heads!

-You can either use scissors or your nimble fingers for that part.
-Place the flower between your index and middle fingers and pull- the flower will pop right off.
+You can either use sterilized scissors or place the flower between your fingers and pull the flower to pop it right off.

 After you are done with your harvest, spread out your flowers on a paper towel.
 Sort through any dying flowers and insects.